Getting the flu vaccine (also called the flu jab or flu shot) is a safe and effective way to protect against becoming seriously ill with flu.

 Further reading and references

-Immunizations - seasonal influenza; NICE CKS, May 2018 (UK access only)
+Immunizations - seasonal influenza; NICE CKS, June 2023 (UK access)

 National flu immunisation programme plan 2023 to 2024; UK Health Security Agency, July 2023